 It is important to invest in proper equipment before bringing a dog to your home.
 You should provide it with a bed and a variety of toys.
 Feeding bowls should be slide prof, and grooming utensils appropriate for the dog food.
 You should also have ready a collar, lead, identity tag, and if necessary a muzzle to ensure dog care and safety.

 3. Transportation of Dogs

-Your dogs is amenable to any type of transport like by rod, rail or air.
+Your dogs are amenable to any type of transport like road, rail, or air.
 They customarily ride free in automobiles but must be confined in carrying case for air shipment.
 Some dogs are susceptible to motion sickness.
-Chlorpromazine hydrochloride ( 0.55-1.1 mg/ kg) is appropriate preventive medication to be given before shipment.
+Chlorpromazine hydrochloride ( 0.55-1.1 mg/ kg) is an appropriate preventive medication to be given before shipment.
 Dog care must be ensured during any type of transport.

 4. Dog Care Maintaining a Healthy Diet

 Dogs are dependent on us to provide them with healthy food.
 Maintaining a and balanced diet is vital for dog care, although feeding requirements vary according to age, size, state of health, and activity of the individual.
 A nutritious, well-balanced diet produces a strong-boned, well-muscled healthy coated canine.
 Dogs love their food and willing to eat almost anything.